slackapi/java-slack-sdk/docs/guides/supported-web-frameworks.md

 # Supported Web Frameworks

-A Bolt app doesn't depend on any specific libraries and frameworks.
+Bolt for Java doesn't depend on any specific environments and frameworks.

 It works on Servlet containers out-of-the-box.
 So, developers can run Bolt apps with most Web frameworks on the JVM. **SlackAppServlet** is a simple Servlet that receives HTTP requests coming to `POST /slack/events` URI and properly dispatches each request to corresponding handlers in a Bolt app.